kelechi-aims/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22-users_and_homes displays all users and their home directories, sorted by users 100-empty_casks displays solution to task-23 of shell redirection 101-gifs displays solution to task-24 of shell redirections 102-acrostic displays solution to task25 of shell redirections
+22-users_and_homes displays all users and their home directories, sorted by users 100-empty_casks displays solution to task-23 of shell redirection 101-gifs displays solution to task-24 of shell redirections 102-acrostic displays solution to task25 of shell redirections 103-the_biggest_fan displays solution to task-26 of shell redirections